Women in the Quran: The woman who untwisted her spun thread after it was strong

-Untying a thread that has been tightly twisted, in the context of the Qur'an (Surah An-Nahl verse 92), isa parable for someone who breaks a promise or oath that has been made, like a woman unraveling a strong thread.
+Untying a thread that has been tightly twisted, in the context of the Qur'an (Surah An-Nahl verse 92), is a parable for someone who breaks a promise or oath that has been made, like a woman unraveling a strong thread.

 Tafsir al-Jalalayn claims she was "an imbecile Meccan woman who used to spin all day and then undo it".

 Wife of Abu Lahab

 The Quran mentions the wife of Abu Lahab in Sura 111 Al-Masad, but not by name.
 Hadith claims that her name is Umm Jamil bint Harb and the sister of Abu Sufyan.
 It is said that she insulted and ridiculed Muhammad, would set up thorns in his path to bleed and once placed the stomach of a camel on his back as he was prostrating while he and Abu Bakr praying in the Ka'ba and, unaware that Muhammad was present, spoke badly of him and his religion.
 Therefore, the Quran describes how she will be punished, alongside her husband, in Hell for hurting Muhammad.

 "His wife shall carry The (crackling) wood as fuel.
 A twisted rope of palm-leaf fibre Round her (own) neck."